HackBulgaria/Algo-1/week1/materials/sorting.md

 ## Bubble sort

+[Bubble sort](http://en.wikipedia.org/wiki/Bubble_sort) produces a sorted sequence by comparing and swapping adjacent elements.

 [Here](https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html)
 you can find a nice visualization of the steps of the algorithm.

 ## Shell sort

+[Shell sort](http://en.wikipedia.org/wiki/Shellsort) improves Bubble sort by comparing elements at longer range (not only adjacent).
+This way the algorithm is able to fix more out-of-place elements with fewer swaps.

 [Here](https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html)
 you can find a nice visualization of the steps of the algorithm.